Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. User request sign up for the system.
+1. User requests sign up for the system.
-2. System receive the request and request user to enter **username**, **password**, **name**, **role**, **and email**
+2. System receives the request and requests user to enter **username**, **password**, **name**, **role**, **and email**
 3. User provides necessary information.
-4. System request user to verify by his/her provided email.
+4. System requests user to verify by his/her provided email.
-5. User verify by his/her provided email.
+5. User verifies by his/her provided email.
-6. System allow user to log in the system with newly created account.
+6. System allows user to log in the system with newly created account.

 Alternative Flow
 """"""""""""""""

 Invalid username
    If in step 2, user uses an username with invalid characters, the system will display an alert message.
-User could either change his/her username or cancel the operation.
+User could either re-enter his/her username or cancel the operation.

 Existed username